Rurouni Kenshin: Restoration: Publication

-In December 2011, Shueisha announced that Watsuki would be putting his then current serialized manga Embalming -The Another Tale of Frankenstein- on hold to begin a "reboot" of Rurouni Kenshin, called Rurouni Kenshin: Cinema Version, as a tie-in to the then upcoming live-action film.
-The series began in the June 2012 issue of Jump Square, which was released on May 2, 2012, and ended in the July 2013 issue on June 4, 2013.
+In December 2011, Shueisha announced that Watsuki would be putting his Embalming manga series on hold to begin a "reboot" of Rurouni Kenshin, called Rurouni Kenshin: Kinema-ban, as a tie-in to the then upcoming live-action film.
+The series began in Jump Square on May 2, 2012, and ended on June 4, 2013.
 It was created to honor the anniversary of the anime series and the release of the live-action film.
 Inspired by the film, Watsuki wanted to reintroduce Kenshin's character in a new manga.
 He thought about redesigning the cast but decided to stay true to the originals' looks.
 Instead he made subtle changes including Kenshin's scarf and Saitō wearing a more realistic outfit.